LUCKY DOUG FERGUS

 Doug is driven to create music that is quirky, fun, thought-provoking, and in some way inspiring.

-He has been inspired by some of his favorite comedians and musicians: Jonathan Winters, George Carlin, Steve Martin, Robin Williams, the Talking Heads, Devo, Weird Al Yankovic, Warren Zevon and Frank Zappa.
+He has been inspired by some of his favorite comedians and musicians: Jonathan Winters, George Carlin, Steve Martin, Richard Pryor, Robin Williams, Talking Heads, Devo, Weird Al Yankovic, Warren Zevon, Frank Zappa, B-52’s, CAKE and Primus.

 Doug began his music career in 1982 with the Los Angeles band, Split Image and was signed to Allied Artists Records.